HypothesisWorks/hypothesis/docs/stateful.rst

   TestTrees.settings.stateful_step_count = 100

-Which doubles the number of steps each program runs and halves the number of runs relative to the example.
+Which doubles the number of steps each program runs and halves the number of runs relative to the example. settings.timeout will also be respected as usual.

 ----------------------
 Generic state machines